sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 versionName (required field) and versionNumber  (required field) - name and version number.
 The latter is in major.minor.patch.build format where each one of these is a whole number.
 See [here](#ver-num) for more info about package version numbers.
 This info is auto-populated in the sfdx-project.json when the `force:package:create` command executes successfully.

 versionDescription (optional field) - description of the package version that you’re creating.

+definitionFile (optional field) - this is a json file similar to the scratch org definition file that you can use to specify features and org settings that need to be enabled for the successful deployment of your package metadata.
+For E.g.: if your package metadata requires multi-currency to be enabled in the target org before the metadata can be successfully deployed, this feature should be specified in the json file.
+In many scenarios, you may want to use the *same* json file for both package version creation and scratch org creation.

 ([Back to the Table of Contents](#toc))